-48 2014 WISCONSIN
+48 2015 WISCONSIN

 Wyo.
 Stat.
-Ann. §40-12-501 et seg.
+Ann. §40-12-501 et seq.
+S.F.
+35 (Effective July 1, 2015) S.F.
+36 (Effective July 1, 2015)

 Unauthorized acquisition of data that materially compromises the security, confidentiality or integrity of personal identifying information maintained by a person or business and causes or is reasonably believed to cause loss or injury to a resident of Wyoming.